 New belief: Unless you’re training for the Olympics, the NFL, or a marathon, you don’t need to spend as long as you may think to reap benefits from exercise.

 Yes, aiming for 30–60 minutes most days of the week lowers your risk of heart disease.
 But you can break up those 30–60 minutes.
 Five minutes here, 10 minutes there, and before you know it, you’ve done your workout!
 Can you spare 10 minutes?
 Probably!
 And chances are you can multitask.
 For example, as silly as it may seem, try marching in place when you’re talking on the phone.
 If you’re at work and meeting with someone, suggest that you walk around the building or outside while you have your meeting.
-Caught up in watching Scandal on TV?
+Caught up in watching your favorite show on TV?
 Grab a resistance band or some hand weights and before you know it, you’ve finished off your three sets of reps.
 If you go to a gym, ask one of the trainers or staff members to talk to you about interval training, which consists of short but intense bursts of exercise — you actually get more benefit from this than you do slogging away on the treadmill for 30 minutes.

 Old thought: I can’t make heads or tails of my blood sugars, so why bother checking?